cannoor/noor/README.md

-Noor is an open-source, modular research platform designed for in-depth, comparative, and contextual study of the Holy Qur'an.
+Tebyin is an open-source, modular research platform designed for in-depth, comparative, and contextual study of the Holy Qur'an.
 Transform your interaction from passive reading into dynamic discovery of Islamic knowledge.